jsoysouvanh/Refureku/Refureku/Generator/Submodules/README.md

     ```

 ## Workflow
 To begin with, let's talk a bit about how Kodgen works.
-Code generation is based on 3 main classes: [FileParser](#fileparser), [GeneratedCodeTemplate](#generatedcodetemplate) and [FileGenerator](#filegenerator).
-When the code generation process starts (call to FileGenerator::generateFiles), source files are parsed by the FileParser and the retrieved data are passed to the FileGenerator.
-From that point, the FileGenerator will check for each parsed entity which GeneratedCodeTemplate to use.
-If a GeneratedCodeTemplate is found, code is generated for this entity, otherwise nothing is generated.
+Code generation is based on 5 main classes: [FileParser](#fileparser), [FileParserFactory](#) [GeneratedCodeTemplate](#generatedcodetemplate), [FileGenerator](#filegenerator) and [FileGenerationUnit](#).
+When the code generation process starts (call to FileGenerator::generateFiles), header files are concurrently parsed by FileParsers generated by the FileParserFactory.
+Each time a file has been parsed,  the retrieved data are forwarded to the a new FileGenerationUnit.
+This FileGenerationUnit will check for each parsed entity which GeneratedCodeTemplate to use.
+If a GeneratedCodeTemplate is found for a given entity, code is generated for this entity, otherwise nothing is generated.
 To sum up:
- 1. The FileParser extracts data from source file;
- 2. The FileGenerator choses the right GeneratedCodeTemplate for a given parsed entity;
+ 1. Each file is parsed by a FileParser generated by the FileParserFactory;
+ 2. Parsed data are forwarded to a new FileGenerationUnit;
+ 3. For each entity in the parsed data:
+	 - Select the right GeneratedCodeTemplate;
- 3. The GeneratedCodeTemplate generates the code;
+	 - If a GeneratedCodeTemplate is found, generates the code;

-Each of those 3 classes contain a bunch of settings and overridable methods, which make the process flexible enough for a wide amount of use cases.
+Each of those 5 classes contain a bunch of settings and/or overridable methods, which make the process flexible.

 ## Customization
 ### Logger
 Kodgen defines a logger interface in Misc/ILogger.h.
-You can inherit from it, override the ILogger::log method, and provide an instance of your logger to the FileParser and the FileGenerator.
+You can inherit from it, override the ILogger::log method, and provide an instance of your logger to the FileParserFactory and the FileGenerator.
 If you don't want to bother with implementing your own logger, you can use kodgen::DefaultLogger (Misc/DefaultLogger.h).

+> **Note:** Logger is shared among all FileParsers and FileGenerationUnits when the generation process is multithreaded, so make sure to synchronize the stream if you want to log safely.

 ```cpp
 #pragma once